digitallawyer/openlegaldictionary/_definitions/norman-french.md

 permalink: "/definitions/norman-french.html"
 body: The tongue in whlch several formal proceedings of state in England are stlll carrled on.
-The lan-guage, having remained the same since the date of the Conquest, at which lt was in-troduced into England, is very different from the French of this day, retaining all the pe-cultarlties which at that time distinguished every province from the rest A peculiar mode of pronunciation (considered authentic) is handed down and preserved by the officials who have, on particular occasions, to speak
+The lan-guage, having remained the same since the date of the Conquest, at which it was in-troduced into England, is very different from the French of this day, retaining all the pe-cultarlties which at that time distinguished every province from the rest A peculiar mode of pronunciation (considered authentic) is handed down and preserved by the officials who have, on particular occasions, to speak